therealpeterhua/Cortex/README.md

 Performs batch gradient descent across all techniques, and employs sigmoid activation for the NN and logistic reg.
 Bold driver heuristic adjusts learning rate on the fly based on gradient descent performance (achieving multiples of efficiency gains in some cases).

-Momentum factor in
-Regularization factor allows you to address overfit by compressing large weights.
+Regularization factor helps address overfit by compressing large weights.

 Vectorized implementations have been implemented in Octave, and will be ported to NumPy eventually.
 In the meantime, please enjoy some for loops and list comprehensions.